CemraJC/stenotoppers/README.md

 <input type="checkbox"> Line width is close to (or less than) 0.5mm
 <input type="checkbox"> Layer height is close to (or less than) 0.3mm
 <input type="checkbox"> Printing with the top of the keycap(s) facing the print bed
-<input type="checkbox"> Using a raft to avoid elephant's foot
+<input type="checkbox"> Using a raft to avoid "elephant's foot"
+<input type="checkbox"> Using 60% infill or above (for final-quality print)
-<input type="checkbox"> Have at least 8m of filament on the spool.
+<input type="checkbox"> Have at least 9m of filament on the spool.

 ### Minimum 3D Printer Specs